Compare to Similar Products

 The Pinnacle Pro is a sleek, compact, and attractive car camping stove.
-The rugged cooking grate folds open for easy cleaning, and it boasts a number of innovative design features.
-However, this stove boiled water the slowest in both our boil and wind tests and proved fuel inefficient compared to the other stoves in our review.
+The rugged cooking grate folds open for easy cleaning, and it boasts several innovative design features.
+However, this stove boiled water the slowest in all our boiling tests.
+It is, sadly, an over-priced and underperforming model.
+Hopefully, future iterations will improve upon its design flaws.

-To test boil time, we measured how long it takes to boil 1 quart of cool tap water in a windless environment.
-With a boil time of 6.5 minutes, the Pinnacle Pro was the slowest in our review.
+Across both tests, this stove was the slowest in our review.
 The stoves with cooking grates situated closest to the burners almost always boast the quickest times; however, the rugged cooking grate of the Pinnacle Pro situates your cookware 1.5 inches away from the burner, and the 11,000 BTU burners are not powerful enough to overcome this gap.
-Couple this with poorly designed L-shaped (rather than rectangular) windscreens, and these design flaws are likely why it finished last in our boil test.
+Couple this with poorly designed L-shaped (rather than rectangular) windscreens, and these design flaws are likely why it finished last in our boil tests.

 With the large gap between the burners and the cooking surface, the Pinnacle Pro simmers well.
 However, in any situation where we needed high-power output, this stove failed to live up to our standards.
 If you only need to simmer to prepare your meals, it will not disappoint, but if you need to cook quickly after a long day of backcountry adventures, you may want to look elsewhere.

-The Pinnacle Pro performed well in this category.
+The Pinnacle Pro performed fairly average in this category.
 We found it easier to set up than tear down this stove.
 To set up, you flip open the legs, open the stove, click the windscreens in place, and screw the regulator onto the back.
 It is mildly annoying to close the Pinnacle, as it can take some effort to push the buttons to close everything, and the windscreens tend to get stuck in their slots.

-We appreciate the design of the regulator port, as it means that the stove will take up more space on your table or tailgate, but we appreciate that the regulator is easy to install without fear of cross-threading your regulator.
+We dislike the position of the regulator port, as it means that the stove will take up more space on your table or tailgate, but we appreciate that the regulator is easy to install without fear of cross-threading.
 This is an issue on stoves with internally-housed regulator ports, as they have soft brass threads, and it can be challenging to visually ensure the port aligns with the regulator before threading it.
 To protect the exposed threads, the savvy engineers at GSI included a thread cover on the back of the stove, which you flip closed when not in use.

 With an impressively slim design, the Pinnacle Pro stashes easily in a car camping kit or the back of a vehicle.
 It weighs 11.71 pounds and is the most compact two-burner stove in our review, with dimensions of 20" x 12.4" x 1.4".
-However, it does not feature a carrying handle, and it is relatively heavy, so it is not as easy to carry as some of the other stoves.
-Unlike some of the thicker stoves in our review, you cannot store the regulator inside the stove while in transit.
+However, it does not feature a carrying handle, and it is relatively heavy, so it is not as easy to carry as others.
+And, unlike some of the thicker stoves in our review, you cannot store the regulator inside the stove while in transit.
 To rectify these minimal issues, GSI offers a canvas carrying bag to transport and protect your stove, though this is, of course, an additional expense.

 To be perfectly honest, no, you should not buy this stove.
 The Pinnacle Pro does not live up to our expectations for a top-of-the-line car camping stove.
-We would expect a stove to boil fast and resist wind like a champion for a price tag this steep.
+We would expect a stove to boil fast, resist wind like a champion, and be fuel efficient for a price tag this steep.
 Instead, the Pinnacle falters in both of these crucial metrics.
-While it is aesthetically pleasing and boasts some innovative features, without some design improvements, this stove does not provide the function we expect for the price.
+While it is aesthetically pleasing and boasts some innovative features, without design improvements, this stove does not provide the function we expect for the price.

 Ad-free.
 Influence-free.
 Powered by Testing.